Here's the most important tip - learn from someone who

 easier it is to do well on those tests.
 Just learn it from someone who has already done well on that test

-and knows how to help others do well.
-Building the right allies can make a big difference in how you do.
-(Repeat this
+and knows how to help others build the right skills.
+Attracting the right allies can make a big difference in how you

 Back to Something To Do

-- a hero is usually only as good as his helpers.
-Wise helpers pick whom they follow very carefully.
+usually only as good as his or her helpers.
+Wise seekers pick whom they follow very carefully.
+If you become